opensciencegrid/xcache/explanation.md

 * Hadoop messages still rely on timeout utility, which may not be available on all sites.
   - On the other hand, the sites that don't have timeout are likely to be troublemakers in other ways, and would not support STASHCP for many other reasons.

+* STASHCP assumes the following:
+  * The Owner ClassAd is present and not Undefined
+  * The ProjectName ClassAd exists